This Healthy No-Bake Cheesecake is free of eggs, gluten, and refined sugar, while still tasting exactly like traditional cheesecake!

 - I made this with plain Greek yogurt.
 You can use just about any flavor of Greek yogurt that you would like to change the flavor of the cheesecake.
 Most flavored yogurts have some added sweeteners, so adjust the amount of honey you use according to your taste.

 - Don’t use reduced-fat or fat-free cream cheese or Greek yogurt here, they won’t set up the same.
 I would recommend using a whole milk Greek yogurt (it might say 4% milk fat on the package).
 The Greek yogurt that you use should be very thick (a spoon should stand up in a tub of it).
-If your Greek yogurt is thin or watery, you can strain it in a few layers of cheesecloth for a few hours to remove extra moisture.
+However, if your Greek yogurt is thin or watery, you can strain it in a few layers of cheesecloth for a few hours to remove extra moisture.

 - If you’d like a little lemon or lime flavor to your cheesecakes, try adding the zest of 2 limes or 2 lemons.
 You have so many options!